peppeocchi/php-cron-scheduler/README.md

 ### Config
 You can pass to the Scheduler constructor an array with your global config for the jobs

-The only supported configuration until now is the sender email address when sending the result of a job execution
+- Set the sender email address when sending the result of a job execution

 ```php
 ...